 Additionally, minimize the risk of harming yourself or others by asking someone else for a ride home after you consume alcohol.

-A TBI could create various unexpected changes in your life.
+A TBI or any other permanent or catastrophic injury could create various unexpected changes in your life.
 For example, you might notice a decrease in processing ability and earning ability, as well as potential modifications in your living arrangements.
+In other words, you may require short-term or long-term disability benefits.
+If this is the case, you need a Michigan short-term disability attorney.